FLYERS 6 vs. NJ FREEZE 4

-The mission of the Philadelphia Flyers Sled Hockey Team is to provide an environment where individuals, with and without disabilities, can develop as athletes, community members, mentors and leaders though competitive sled hockey.
+The mission of the Philadelphia Flyers Sled Hockey Team is to provide an environment where individuals, with and without disabilities, can develop as athletes, community members, mentors and leaders through competitive sled hockey.
 Our team emphasizes commitment, teamwork, camaraderie and sportsmanship.

 How to Get Involved

-The Philadelphia Flyers Sled Hockey Team is a self-funded non-profit 501(c)(3) organization in conjunction with the Pennsylvania Center for Adaptive Sport and is dependent on the generosity of donors and sponsors towards providing high quality activities for our team and it’s members.
+The Philadelphia Flyers Sled Hockey Team is a self-funded non-profit 501(c)(3) organization in conjunction with the Pennsylvania Center for Adaptive Sports and is dependent on the generosity of donors and sponsors towards providing high quality activities for our team and it’s members.
 The team bears no salary costs, as we utilize volunteers for all our efforts, but we incur expenses for ice time, travel, lodging, league fees/dues, and other miscellaneous items which directly impact our athletes.
 All donations made to the Philadelphia Flyers Sled Hockey Team are tax deductible as allowed by law.